 Brown (or Common) rat

-Non-native and widespread
+Non-native, common and widespread

 Brown rats are thought to have been introduced into Britain in the 18th century, accidental stowaways in shipping from Russia.
 They are intelligent and highly adaptable animals, and have lodged alongside humans for millennia.
 Brown rats have grey-brown fur and a long, scaly tail, which is used to help balance.
 They live in large colonies made up of smaller social units or ‘clans’.
 High ranking males occupy the best positions, close to food sources.
 Brown rats tend to use the same routes to get from one place to another and in buildings the runs are apparent as dark smears.
 They are excellent swimmers and divers, and agile climbers, occasionally climbing trees.
 They dig extensive burrows that may be used for generations.